sant3213/Bizaway/README.md

     - `destination` (string, required): Destination city.
     - `sort_by` (string, optional): Sorting criteria (`fastest` or `cheapest`).
   - **Response**: A list of trips matching the search criteria.

+### Caching

+Responses for trip searches are cached in Redis for improved performance, reducing the need for repeated requests to external APIs.

 ## Project Structure

+The project follows a structured folder layout to separate configurations, routes, and core business logic

 ```bash
     src/